danielsaidi/website_danielsaidi/_posts/2015/2015-08-26-sudo-is-required-for-all-ionic-and-cordova-commands.md

 ---
-title:  "sudo is required for all Ionic and Cordova commands"
+title: sudo is required for all Ionic and Cordova commands
 date:  2015-08-26 08:00:00 +0100
-tags: 	ios android ionic cordova
+tags:  ios android ionic
 ---

 I am currently building my very first app with Ionic Framework.
 So far, Ionic is super fast to setup and performs really well, so I hope performance doesn't drop